Fast, effortless and 100% online. Learn more

 Use our Capital Gains Tax calculator to work out how much you need to pay.

-Read more in our guide to tax-efficient investments.
+This is a key incentive when investing in EIS, SEIS or VCT companies.
+Read more about this topic in our guide to tax-efficient investments.

 Type of shares | How you received them | Capital Gains Tax |